Thank you for signing up and participating in the second annual Raven 100k Challenge this past November 2021.

-The regular $10 park entry fee is already factored into the Raven Rocks entry fee so there is no need to stop and pay at the entry booth.
-This speeds up park entry.
+The regular $10 park entry fee is already incorporated as part of the Raven Rocks entry fee so there is no need to stop and pay at the entry booth.
 Park employees will direct you on parking as you arrive.

 If the main meadow lot should fill up, we may need to use our backup lot near the entrance to the park.
 This would mean about 1/4 mile walk for runners arriving late.
 Another good reason to be early!